Ronnie James Dio: Legacy and popular culture

-On December 25, 1985 a star was named after Dio.
+On December 25, 1985, a star was named after Dio.

 Following his death his widow Wendy started The Ronnie James Dio Stand Up And Shout Cancer Fund in his memory.
 The charity holds multiple events throughout the year and used to hold an annual awards gala which took place in California.
 Since its inception the charity has raised over $2.5 million.

 On July 10, 2011, in parallel to Dio's birthday, his hometown of Cortland, New York held a day-long event featuring many central New York local bands and talent for a benefit to the Stand Up and Shout Cancer foundation for cancer research and Dio Memorial concert.
 Part of the proceeds from the event went to fund a memorial music scholarship for the local city high-school in his name.

 On March 31, 2014, the tribute album Ronnie James Dio This Is Your Life was released.
 It was organized and produced by Wendy Gaxiola, with album proceeds benefitting the Ronnie James Dio Stand Up and Shout Cancer Fund.

 On August 6, 2016, a hologram of the singer, created by Eyellusion, made its live debut at the Wacken Open Air Festival.
 A second hologram was created for a subsequent world tour, which began on December 6, 2017, in Bochum, Germany.
+In 2016, Loudwire ranked Dio the 5th greatest Hard / Metal Frontman of all time.
+In a 2013, tournament held by the same publication Dio was voted the greatest metal frontman of all time beating out Rob Halford in the final round.

 On January 18, 2017, Dio was inducted into the Hall of Heavy Metal History, now known as the Metal Hall of Fame.

 "I guess if I've left any kind of legacy", Dio remarked in 1987, "it's been Heaven and Hell and a lot of Rainbow Rising."

 JoJo's Bizarre Adventures main villain, Dio Brando, gets his name from a combination of Dio and Marlon Brando's surnames.

 In the fourth season of television series Stranger Things, character Eddie Munson wears a denim vest that includes a large back panel of the artwork on the cover of Dio's The Last in Line.